Lyther/STM32-Clock/README.md

 * Set time and date by setting panel, using touch screen.
 * Set language of the panels.
 * Set alarm time and date.

-The following functions are in plan but not realize:
 * Use command to set time and date.
 * Wake up LED light when alarm time reach.

+The following functions are in plan but not realize:
 * Realize counting down timer.
 * GUI optimization.
+* Welcome message (or instructions) shown on main panel.

 ----